oddstream/csol/README.md

 The Lua scripts are given access to both the root and branches of the table.

-This gets ugly when two things happen (1) the Lua script moves a card; it would seem natural to move it in the table, but then gomps4 would have to parse the tree and update the cards positions, and (2) gomps4 would have the overhead of rebuilding the tree after everu user move (including undo).
+This gets ugly when two things happen (1) the Lua script moves a card; it would seem natural to move it in the table, but then csol would have to parse the tree and update the cards positions, and (2) csol would have the overhead of rebuilding the tree after everu user move (including undo).

 Also, a tail of cards being dragged would fall outside this tree.